Few things can ruin your day as quickly as returning to your car after a night out and seeing a parking ticket tucked under your windshield wiper.

 The good news is that your parking ticket will not affect your insurance rates in Ontario.
 Parking infractions are usually administered by the municipality in which you received it and are not reported to the Ministry of Transportation, which administers your driving record.

-It’s also important to remember that finding a car in a parked state means no one was driving it, so it wouldn’t be a reflection of driving habits in most situations anyway (putting aside particularly reckless parking choices).
+It’s also important to remember that finding a car in a parked state means no one was driving it at the time, so it wouldn’t be a reflection of driving habits in most situations anyway (putting aside particularly awful parking jobs for a moment).

 Can a parking ticket affect me in other ways?